Borzyszkowski/SNN-CMS/README.md

 >pip install -r requirements.txt
 >~~~~

-To execute code on the remote Loihi Superhost please configure your machine using following [instruction]( https://www.nengo.ai/nengo-loihi/installation.html).
-After succesfull installation run the code on Superhost adding `SLURM=1` to the command.
+To execute code on the remote Loihi Superhost please configure your machine using the following [instruction]( https://www.nengo.ai/nengo-loihi/installation.html).
+After a succesfull installation run the code on Superhost by adding `SLURM=1` to the command.

 #### - Spiking MNIST
  `python Nengo_MNIST_Train.py`